JeremiManaluYT/unshell/README.md

 <details>
 <summary>ROT47 Encoding</summary>
 ROT47 is similar to ROT13, but it shifts the ASCII characters by 47 positions.
-It is used to obscure the text by shifting readable characters.Example:
+It is used to obscure the text by shifting readable characters.
+  Example:
 `
 echo "U29tZSB0ZXh0" | tr 'A-Za-z0-9' 'P-ZA-Op-z0-9' | base64 -d
 `